powercap/powercap/README.md

     }
   }
   // do a bunch of stuff with the interface here,
-  // e.g. enable desired packages or power planes and get/set power caps...
+  // e.g., enable desired packages or power planes and get/set power caps...
   // now cleanup
   for (i = 0; i < npackages; i++) {
     if (powercap_rapl_destroy(&pkgs[i])) {